-Today I want to talk about one of my favourite topics: conquesting – building and running competitor campaigns on paid search to drive revenue and grow your business.
+Today, we’re discussing one of my favourite topics: conquesting – building and running competitor campaigns on paid search to drive revenue and grow your business.

 People Can Not Pick You As A Solution, If They Don’t Know You Are An Option.

-Why Do A Competitor Campaign
+Why Do A Competitor Campaign?

 How To Do A Competitor Campaign